 How do you lift heavier weight with the overhead press?
 Many weightlifters tend to focus on building their chests and arms, often ignoring one of the most outstanding muscle groups, their shoulders.
 A full, broad, and rounded set of shoulders can give a thick and sturdy look to any physique.

 While massive shoulders can be challenging to develop, you should focus on the movement that gives you the most bang for your buck, the overhead press.
-Many people also read how to create powerful shoulders.

 The overhead press is a classic shoulder exercise proven to deliver nothing short of spectacular results.